 “OK, kid,” Tony said.
 “Boss said to give you lunch while he’s out at the bank.
 You want I should make you a slice?”

-“Shit, Tony,” Da’Quarius said putting down his broom after sweeping the floors of Paulie’s Pizzeria.
-“You talk worse that me.”
+“Shit, Tony,” Da’Quarius said, putting down his broom after sweeping the floors of Paulie’s Pizza.
+“You talk worse than me.”

-“You want a slice or no?”
+“You want a slice or not, you little mook?”
 Tiny asked.

 “Naw,” Da’Quarius said.
 “Let me get back dere.
 I got an idea.”

-Paulie came in from the spring rain of New Haven, CT.
+Paulie came in from the spring rain of New Haven.
 “It’s cats and dogs out there,” he said.
 He looked over to see Da’Quarius making food.
 “Whoa!
-You ain’t supposed to be back there during business hours.”
+You’re not supposed to be back there during business hours.”

 “Chill, Unca Paulie,” Da’Quarius said.
 “I’m just teaching Tony how to make a Dee-Quizzy sandwich.”

 “What the hell is that?”
 Paulie asked.

 “I’ll show you,” Da’Quarius said.
 He began grabbing ingredients and instructing Tony and Paulie while making his sandwich.
 “First, you take a chicken cutlet, wrap that bitch in raw bacon, and drop it in da’ fryer.
 Then, you take yo’ bread, and you put pepperoni, mozzarella, and sauce on the top side.
 Take the bacon-wrapped fried chicken cutlet out of the fryer and put it on the bottom bun.
 Put it in da’ oven for a minute, take it out, close da’ bread, an’ den, mo’ fucka, y’all got’cho self da Dee-Quizzy!”

 “I can’t believe you just wasted all that food, kid,” Paulie said.
 “That sandwich is ridiculous!”